preignition/program-user-guide/docs/app/survey/how-to/use-sign-language.md

   <figcaption>Sign language icon in the survey tree</figcaption>
 </figure>

+## Bulk Uploading Sign Language Videos (Import/Export)

+If you have many sign language videos to add, you can bulk-edit them using the Survey Definition export/import feature.

+1. Go to the **Distribute** tab and select **Import/Export**.
+2. Click **Export Survey Definition** and select the language you want to export.
+Click **Create the Export** to download the survey structure in JSON format.
+3. Open the downloaded file and add or update the `videoId` properties for your questions with their corresponding YouTube Video IDs.
+4. Return to the **Import/Export** section, click **Import Survey Definition**, and upload your modified file.
+The new Video IDs will be mapped back to your questions automatically.

 ## Advanced Visibility for Sign Language

 In some cases, you might want to show or hide specific content only when the respondent is using the sign language mode.